Shivam5022/Spin-Locks-and-Contention/README.md

-# A2
+# A2: Different Locks Implementation

- Different Locks Implementation
+In `main.cpp` select which lock to use and then `make run`.